holidayextras/chrome-extension-starter/README.md

 ## Extension Type B - A Page Action Extension

-This type of extension appears in the broswer toolbar itself on certain sites as defined by the background script.
+This type of extension functionas as above but only appears active on certain sites as defined by the background script.
 This allows you to target just the sites you want to execute the extension behaviour on.

 ## Installation